cbcrg/tcoffee/docs/tcoffee_manual.rst

 T-Coffee is mainly a Multiple Sequence Alignment program: given a set of sequences previously gathered using database search programs like BLAST, FASTA or Smith and Waterman, T-Coffee will produce a Multiple Sequence Alignment (MSA).
 To use T-Coffee you must already have your sequences ready.

-T-Coffee is also bundle with a collection of tools and third party software allowing you to perform a wide range of different tasks, from aligning, reformatting, evaluating, sequences and alignment.
+T-Coffee is also bundled with a collection of tools and third party softwares allowing you to perform a wide range of different tasks, from aligning, reformatting, evaluating, sequences and alignments alike, and more...

 What can it align?